01-edu/public/subjects/graphql/README.md

 }
 ```

-This simple query will return an array with the `ids` of the users.
-Imagine if you wanted the `githubLogin`,\
+This simple query will return an array with the `id`s of the users.
+Imagine if you wanted the `login`,\
 you could just add this attribute to the query, example:

 ```js